nomadicpeople/linux_tutorial/docs/06-Networking/02-Port.md

  A port in computer networking is a virtual point where network connections start and end.
 With the use of ports, a computer can use a single physical network connection to handle many incoming and outgoing requests by assigning a port number to each.
 The numbers go from 0 to 65535, which is a 16-bit number.

  Some of these port numbers are specifically defined and always associated with a specific type of service -- for example, File Transfer Protocol (FTP) is always port number 21 and Hypertext Transfer Protocol web traffic is always port 80.
 As the result, ports allow computers to easily differentiate between different kinds of traffic: emails go to a different port than webpages, for instance, even though both reach a computer over the same Internet connection.

+ In general, port numbers lower than 1024 identify the historically most commonly used services and are called the well-known port numbers.
+Higher-numbered ports are available for general use by applications and are known as ephemeral ports.

 #### Notable welll-known numbers
 Number  | Assignment
 ------------- | -------------